Well, interior decoration has taken the modern world by storm. Yes! The home décor is one of the most sought-after professions over the past decade.

 - Matching thread.

 - Sewing machine.

 You should start by cutting the 5.2 yds of fabric in half from the width.
-As you have the two pieces of equal length, so you will cut this fabric into two pieces and leave 2 pieces that have length of 99 inches.
+As you have the two pieces of equal length, you will cut this fabric into two pieces and leave 2 pieces with a length of 99 inches.

-By using selvage as a guide, it is easy to fold the fabric.
-Now enclose the raw edges, you will fold over and press it again.
+By using the hem as a guide, it is easy to fold the fabric.
+Now enclose the raw edges.
+You will fold over and press it again.

-Next, you will fold the cut edge to the wrong side, by folding the 2.5 of fabric and press it.
-Repeat this procedure on other side across the width of a fabric.
-The rod pocket will be formed by these folds.
+Next, you will fold the cut edge to the wrong side by folding the 2.5 of fabric and press it.
+Repeat this procedure on another side across the width of the fabric.
+These folds will form the rod pocket.

 When you are stitching along the sides, open the top and bottom folds.
 Now stitch the long sides.
-Make sure that the big portion of fabric does not accumulate on the sides of machine.
+Make sure that a significant portion of fabric does not accumulate on the sides of the machine.

 HOW TO SEW LINED CURTAINS?